'It needs to stop’: Whitmer condemns rhetoric at Trump rally, chants of ‘lock her up’

 The chants — a familiar refrain deployed against political foes at Trump’s campaign events — came a little more than a week after authorities revealed a foiled plot to kidnap Whitmer, allegedly motivated in part by the belief that Michigan’s government was violating the Constitution with its coronavirus restrictions.
 Trump has repeatedly condemned Whitmer’s pandemic response as overly strict with calls to “LIBERATE MICHIGAN!” and he reprised his criticisms at his Saturday campaign event in the swing state.

 “You have got to get your governor to open up your state, okay?” he said to huge cheers at the rally in Muskegon, Mich.
 “And get your schools open.”
-The crowd began to chant for Whitmer’s imprisonment, and Trump did not move to tamp them down.
+The crowd began to chant for Whitmer’s imprisonment, and Trump shook his head at one point but did not tamp them down.

 Tori Saylor, deputy digital director for Whitmer, immediately criticized Trump’s behavior as dangerous.